georgiee/origami/LOG.md

+## 170704
+Back to the basics.
+I want to create a reusable World class so I can extend it for all of my prototype with different scenes and light setups.

 ## 170702
 Ok today I updated the readme and created a gh-branch to host my images for the Readme.
 I also want to provide a web version of the current project process.
 But it is as usually.
 I think it's not ready and I would waste time to prepare it to fit my idea of being ready 😄